 22. Detoxify your internal organs at least twice a year.

 Spring cleaning is not just for the garage!
 It is actually really beneficial to do a self “reset” and detox from normal, inflammatory habits.
-Colon cleanses, liver cleanses, bloodstream cleanses, kidney cleanses, brain cleanses, and lung cleanses are all common ways to eliminate toxins that we’re exposed to all the time.
+Colon cleanses, liver cleanses, bloodstream cleanses, kidney cleanses, brain cleanses, and lung cleanses are all methods people use to eliminate toxins that they're exposed to all the time.
 Make sure you research the healthy way to detox.

 23. Find out your food intolerances.